What's on this page?

 Enterprise Risk Assessment & Business Impact Analysis Best Practices,

 The main function of the Generic Framework for Information Management is for the high-level analysis of organisational and responsibility issues.
-It provides a map for the entire information management domain to be used for positioning of information management issues that are currently under discussion in the organisation, assigning responsibility and as a diagnostic tool.
+It provides a map for the entire information management domain to be used for the positioning of information management issues, assigning responsibility, and as a diagnostic tool.

 For more information on the Generic Framework for Information Management see the PrimaVera Working Paper on creating the framework.

-The Business Information Services Library (BiSL) is a public domain framework for the effective control of the organisations information systems.
-The current owner of the BiSL copyright is the ASL Foundation, however it was originally developed by PinkRoccade (now part of Getronics).
+The Business Information Services Library (BiSL) is a public-domain framework for the effective control of an organisation’s information systems.
+The current owner of the BiSL copyright is the ASL Foundation, but it was originally developed by PinkRoccade (now part of Getronics).

-BiSL consists of a framework of processes, a library of best practices and publications that are available from ASL Foundation website.
+BiSL consists of a framework of processes, a library of best practices, and publications available from ASL Foundation website.
 BiSL is primarily used in the Netherlands and provides guidance in the areas of operational IT control, information systems in the organisations processes and information management.

 ISPL helps establish a professional relationship between the customer and supplier organisations.
-It sets out clear best practice outsourcing strategy that is tailorable / scaleable and aids with the preparation of key documents for the outsourcing tendering process such as the request for proposal.
-It also it aids in construction of the project contract and delivery plan and covers monitoring of the project during the delivery phase.
+It sets out clear best practice outsourcing strategy that can be tailored and scaled as required, and aids with the preparation of key documents for the outsourcing tendering process (such as the request for proposal).
+It also it aids in the construction of project contracts and delivery plans, and covers monitoring of the project during the delivery phase.

 Qualifications are available for individuals in ISPL.
 For further information on these qualifications and ISPL itself see the ISPL website.

-ITIL (The IT Infrastructure Library) is a best practice framework for the effective delivery of IT as a service.
-ITIL has now become the de-facto standard for IT Service Management worldwide.
-ITIL is centred on the five core publications of the ITIL Lifecycle suite, each addressing a specific area of IT Serviec Management.
-These publications are:
+ITIL is a best practice framework for the effective delivery of IT as a service.
+ITIL has now become the de facto standard for IT Service Management worldwide.
+ITIL is centred on the five core publications of the ITIL Lifecycle suite, each of which addresses a specific area of IT Service Management:

-ITIL has a series of qualifications available to ITSM professionals and ITIL is also very useful to organisations looking to achieve ISO 20000 certification.
+ITIL has a series of qualifications available to ITSM professionals, and is also very useful to organisations looking to achieve ISO20000 certification.
 Learn more about ITIL and ITIL qualifications on our designated ITIL page.

-Enhanced Telecom Operations Map (eTOM) is not specifically an IT management framework, it is in fact the most widely accepted and used business process standard in the telecoms sector worldwide. eTOM describes a full range of business processes required by a service provider and defines the key mechanisms and how they interact.
+Enhanced Telecom Operations Map (eTOM) is not specifically an IT management framework, but is in fact the most widely accepted and used business process standard in the telecoms sector worldwide. eTOM describes a full range of business processes required by a service provider, and defines the key mechanisms and how they interact.

 For more information on eTOM see the TM Forum website.

-The Application Services Library (ASL) is a public domain, mainly European framework for the management, enhancement and renewal of business applications.
-ASL does not focus on supporting the application itself.
-It focuses on supporting the business processes using information systems i.e. managing and maintaining the application (software), databases, documentation, availability, programming, system development, design and impact analysis.
+The Application Services Library (ASL) is a public domain, mainly European, framework for the management, enhancement and renewal of business applications.
+ASL does not focus on supporting the application itself, but focuses on supporting business processes using information systems (for example managing and maintaining the application (software), databases, documentation, availability, programming, system development, design and impact analysis).

 Accreditation against the ASL framework is available on an individual and organisation wide basis.
 For more on these certifications and other information on ASL see the ASL Foundation website.

-Managing Successful Programmes (MSP) is a methodology that is used predominantly by organisations in the UK and Europe.
-The aim of MSP is to provide organisations with an effective tool to manage programmes to achieve a goal at a strategic level so that the organisation can achieve benefits and improvements in its business.
+Managing Successful Programmes (MSP) is a methodology used predominantly by organisations in the UK and Europe.
+The aim of MSP is to provide organisations with an effective tool to manage programmes in order to achieve a goal at a strategic level so that the organisation can achieve benefits and improvements in its business.
 It is often used for IT programmes.

-.
+Programme Management should not be confused with Project Management.
 Programme Management is an organised and systematic approach to setting up and managing a programme.
-Programmes are made up of multiple projects identified by an organisation that together will deliver some defined objective, or goal, for the organisation.
+Programmes are made up of multiple projects identified by an organisation that together will deliver some defined objective or goal for the organisation.
 A programme can only succeed if the projects within it succeed.

-The latest version of MSP was released in 2007 and has been updated to reflect the latest changes and developments in best practice.
-It also has a simplified structure and new layout highlighting the methodology's key themes.
+The latest version of MSP was released in 2007, and has been updated to reflect the latest changes and developments in best practice.
+It also has a simplified structure and a new layout highlighting the methodology's key themes.

 MSP provides organisations with a set of best-practice principles and processes for use when managing a programme.
 These are outlined by the Cabinet Office, the authors of the MSP methodology in the MSP Manual.

-MSP qualifications are available on an individual basis.
-The levels of these qualifications are Foundation, Intermediate and Practitioner.
-Individuals studying for these qualifications can either attend a classroom based training course or use a distance learning package that has been accredited by the APM Group, the accreditors of the MSP examinations.
+MSP qualifications (Foundation, Intermediate and Practitioner) are available on an individual basis.
+Individuals studying for these qualifications can either attend a classroom based training course or use a distance learning package accredited by the APM Group.

-Projects in Controlled Environments (PRINCE2) is a structured method for managing all types and size of project, in any type or size of organisation.
+Projects in Controlled Environments (PRINCE2) is a structured method for managing all types of project in any size or type of organisation.
 PRINCE2 covers the management, control, organisation and delivery of a project.

-PRINCE2 is often used for management of projects within an MSP framework.
-It is also the de-facto Project Management standard in the UK, but has also been widely adopted in countries all over the world.
+PRINCE2 is often used for the management of projects within an MSP framework.
+It is the de facto Project Management standard in the UK, and has also been widely adopted in countries all over the world.

-An in-depth description of the PRINCE2 project management method is provided in the PRINCE2 Manual – Managing Successful Projects with PRINCE2 – it has been designed to be a role-specific handbook for project managers, team managers and project support.
+An in-depth description of the PRINCE2 project management method is provided in the PRINCE2 Manual – Managing Successful Projects with PRINCE2, which has been designed to be a role-specific handbook for project managers, team managers and project support.

 Find out everything you need to know on PRINCE2 on our designated page

-A complete in-depth manual on PMBOK is provided by the PMI in the form of the PMBOK Guide, 5th Edition.
-It is an essential reference for every Project Management practitioner's library.
+The Project Management Institute’s PMBOK Guide, 5th Edition is an essential reference for every Project Management practitioner's library.

 Find out everything you need about PMBOK on our designated information page.

-The assessment element allows organisations to evaluate their current level of maturity and establish areas in need of improvement.
-This is done using an online database tool on the PMI website.
+- The assessment element allows organisations to evaluate their current level of maturity and establish areas in need of improvement by using an online database tool on the PMI website.

-If the organisation takes the decision to undertake a path to higher maturity, then the improvement element comes into play.
-This provides the organisation with the information needed to achieve their goal.
+- If the organisation takes the decision to undertake a path to higher maturity, then the improvement element will provide the organisation with the information needed to achieve their goal.
 This information is also delivered via the OPM3 website.

-For more information on OPM3 the PMI has provided an in-depth yet easy to understand overview of the framework itself in a book called Organisational Project Management Maturity Model (OPM3) Overview.
+For more information on OPM3, the PMI has provided an in-depth yet easily comprehensible overview of the framework in Organisational Project Management Maturity Model (OPM3) Overview.
 This book is essential reading for anyone considering using OPM3.